Dynamite Kid: Early life

 Billington was born on 5 December 1958 in Golborne, Lancashire, near Manchester.
 He had two sisters and a younger brother named Mark.
 His father Bill and uncle Eric Billington were boxers in their youth and his grandfather Thomas Billington was a bare-knuckle boxer.
 He was a member of the Billington family.
-One of his ancestors James Billington was a wrestler who in 1891 became chief executioner of Great Britain and Ireland..
+One of his ancestors James Billington was a wrestler who in 1891 became chief executioner of Great Britain and Ireland.

 Academic work was not a priority to him, but he was drawn to sports at his comprehensive school; his adherence to it, particularly wrestling and gymnastics, helped him develop a relatively small but powerful and agile shape.
 In addition, he had also received training in boxing during his formative years, which helped instill toughness in him before his career.

 Professional wrestling career

 Early career (1975–1984)

-Billington was trained by former wrestler "Dr. Death" Ted Betley after a meeting at his father’s workplace introduced the two.
+Billington was trained by former wrestler "Dr Death" Ted Betley after a meeting at his father’s workplace introduced the two.
 He trained with Betley for three years starting at 13, and attended Riley's Gym, known as The Snake Pit, where he learned freestyle wrestling.
 Dynamite Kid made his debut working in 1975 for Max Crabtree.
 Billington’s first match filmed for TV was taped 30 June 1976 in Lincoln (and transmitted 30 October by which time another match against Pete Meredith had been filmed and screened) saw him lose by technical knockout to veteran heel "Strongman" Alan Dennison after injuring his throat on the top ring rope.
-However, Dennison was so impressed by the technical skill of his young opponent that he refused the win and consequently changed his ways and became a blue-eye and a friend of Billington.
+However, Dennison was so impressed by the technical skill of his young opponent that he refused the win and consequently changed his ways and became a blue-eye and a friend of Billington and subsequently Smith (in kayfabe), replacing Betley as Smith's trainer following Betley's (real life) retirement.

 During his early days, he won the British Lightweight title on 23 April 1977, and the Welterweight title on 25 January 1978.
+He subsequently won the European Welterweight Championship defeating French wrestler Jean Corne in a match screened on ITV as part of the 1978 FA Cup Final coverage.
 He was also instrumental in starting the career of then-Judo star Chris Adams while still competing in the UK, was scouted and moved to Calgary, Alberta, Canada in 1978.
 He would make occasional home visits over the next few years, including challenging World Heavyweight Middleweight Champion Rollerball Rocco in a televised title match ending in a double knockout.

 Billington made a big impact in his matches for Stampede Wrestling with the increasingly popular Bruce Hart and rookie Bret Hart.
 Despite differences between them due to comments made about Stu Hart in his autobiography, Bret still regards him as "pound-for-pound, the greatest wrestler who ever lived."
 Billington began taking steroids in 1979, when Big Daddy Ritter, aka the Junkyard Dog, introduced Billington to the anabolic steroid Dianabol.
 Billington was also introduced to speed during his stay in Canada by Jake Roberts.